matter-labs/zinc/docs/developer-guide.md

 ```

 :::info
-All variables must be named with scoping: scoping can be recursively introduced by conditionals and loops (tbd).
+All variables must be named with scoping: scoping can be recursively introduced by conditionals and loops.

 Variables will have the following meta-information collected by the compiler:

 - current variable (id or name) in the constraint system
 - linear combination to compute the variable (which also includes representation of constant values)